EnockKal/donet-Learning/Projects/TaskManagementAPI/README.md

 # Task Management API

-A RESTful Task Management API built with ASP.NET Core and Entity Framework Core.
+A production‑style RESTful backend API built with ASP.NET Core and Entity Framework Core.
+This project was developed as a hands‑on learning and portfolio project to demonstrate clean API design, correct relational data modeling, and real‑world backend patterns.

-This project is part of my .NET learning journey and focuses on building a real-world backend API with clean architecture, proper relational data modeling, and RESTful design practices.
+This API manages Projects, Tasks, and Users, with full CRUD operations, task assignment logic, and safe deletion handling using proper foreign‑key constraints.

 ---